Skip to content

 We listen first.
 You tell us about your marriage, your kids, your assets, and what matters most to you.
 Then we explain what the law allows, what a realistic settlement might look like, and what trial costs in time and money.
 Some cases settle quickly; others require years of preparation.

-We're not here to push you toward litigation.
-But we're also not afraid of it.
-If the other side won't negotiate fairly, we go to court and fight.
-Bristol residents know we're local, we show up, and we know how things work in Doylestown.
+We are not here to push you toward litigation.
+But we are also not afraid of it.
+If the other side will not negotiate fairly, we go to court and fight.
+Bristol residents know we are local, we show up, and we know how things work in Doylestown.
 Explore Bristol and our local presence and review our complete family law practice area.

 Marc Lynde · 12+ years as a licensed attorney · Cardozo School of Law · Licensed in PA & NY · Full bio →